-Generic Name: Telbivudine Tablets (tel BIV ue deen)
+Generic name: Telbivudine Tablets (tel BI vyoo deen)

-- Hepatitis B has gotten worse when this medicine (telbivudine tablets) was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this medicine without calling your doctor.
-Talk with your doctor.
+- Hepatitis B has gotten worse when this medicine (telbivudine tablets) was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this medicine (telbivudine tablets) without calling your doctor.

 Uses of Telbivudine Tablets: